Your Austin Real Estate Investment and Wealth Building

 Yikes!
 “Dude“, you must be thinking, “You’re terrible with money.
 That looks like the worst real estate investment I’ve ever seen!
 You’re losing $759 each month!“.

 Patience, Grasshopper.
 Let’s keep running the numbers.
 Remember, I don’t care about cash flow.
 I’m trying to grow Net Worth.
-And we’re redirecting income that would otherwise support a higher consumption lifestyle into the real estate investments, so we can grow Net Worth.
+And I’m redirecting income that would otherwise support a higher consumption lifestyle into the real estate investments, so I can grow Net Worth.
 So let’s see how this investment affects Net Worth.

-Because we only buy real estate with 15 year loans, the equity paydown portion of of the PITI is slightly more than half of the $1,730 PI (payment+interest).
+Because I only buy real estate using 15 year loans, the equity paydown portion of of the PITI is slightly more than half of the $1,730 PI (payment+interest).
 Let’s work that out, then we’ll also add Appreciation in value.

 Let’s switch the numbers to annual from here forward: